sonirico/geekyll/README.md

  * `root`: Sets the base structure for every sub-layout.
  * `index`: The one you have to extend to use the front-page system.
  * `post`: **Uncomplete**.
 This theme is not intended to cohabitate with blogs (yet)
- * `page`:  this layout should be extended for single pages.
-When applies the front-page system attriubtes listed above, will be included in the landing page.
+ * `page`: This layout should be extended for single pages.
+If they take part in the front-page system, will be included in the landing page.
 Take in account that pages are still accessible via URI, e.g `example.org/portfolio`.
-This is useful for letting search engines know that your site is still divided into sections (by feed.xml)
+This is useful for let search engines know that your site is still divided into sections (by feed.xml)

 ### Includes